 with accepting a transaction before we realize we should’ve been stalled.

 within our core.

-We studied how to do this back in 2017, under the name of a “buffered handshake.”.
-Eric LaForest has recently posted a similar description, only they called it a “Skid Buffer”.
+We studied how to do this back in 2017, under the name of a “buffered handshake.”
+Eric LaForest has recently posted a similar description, only he called it a “Skid Buffer”.
 However, I have yet to present code that will perform this handshake here on this blog.
 Until now.

 Sadly, the design is not trivial.
 LaForest makes it look easy, although I tend to get confused every time I try this.
 Traces just don’t do it justice.
 Therefore, let’s examine how this might work through a series of figures.

 We’ll start with Fig. 5 on the right.
 This figure shows the beginning of the transaction, as the master creates a read request to send to the slave.
 We’ll assume that all of the ready signals are true initially, so this request is immediately accepted by the slave.